-PED 801 Pediatric Sub-Internship (4 cr)
+PED 801 Pediatric Sub-Internship (4-week rotation)

 Sponsor(s): Dept. of Med.
-Ed. & Affiliated Institutions Location(s): Multiple 4-week rotation.
+Ed. & Affiliated Institutions Location(s): Multiple

 The medical students will function as interns.
 Each student will meet with Dr. Khaira on the first day to determine how the rotation is to be structured with educational goals and objective.
 Rotations are based on the individual interests and needs of the student.
 Students will care for patients of all socioeconomic backgrounds and with a mix of pathology ranging from bread and butter problems to tertiary care inpatient pediatrics.

-PEDS 810 Pediatric Cardiology (4 cr)
+PEDS 810 Pediatric Cardiology (4-week rotation)

 Sponsor(s): Dept. of Med.
-Ed. & Affiliated Institutions Location(s): Capital Pediatric Cardiology Associates 4-week rotation.
+Ed. & Affiliated Institutions Location(s): Multiple

 During the pediatric cardiology rotation, students will be under the direct supervision of pediatric cardiologists in both outpatient and inpatient setting.
 Students will attend either morning or afternoon clinic, participate in obtaining a history and perform a physical examination on patients in clinic.
 In addition, they will participate in the selection of appropriate tests and participate in the interpretation of those tests.
 Students will join pediatric cardiologists on their inpatient rounds seeing patients in Nursery, NICU, Pediatric Ward, and PICU.
 Students will also have the opportunity to observe cardiac catheterization for diagnostic and interventional procedures as well as observe pediatric electrophysiology studies and catheter ablations of rhythm disorders.
 Students will also have the opportunity to observe cardiothoracic surgery of neonates, infants, children and adolescents and adults with congenital heart disease.
-In addition to clinics, students will have the opportunity to attend pediatric cardiovascular presurgical and catheterization conferences in addition to participating in teaching conferences.
-Specialty Area(s): Cardiology; Pediatrics.
+In addition to clinics, students will have the opportunity to attend pediatric cardiovascular pre-surgical and catheterization conferences in addition to participating in teaching conferences.